 Check out these factors before you decide on a particular model.
 You don’t want to regret the purchase!

 Types of Miter Saws

 The first thing you should consider is the type of miter saw.
-Not every model is suitable for every job and they have a distinctive difference in their pricing.
+Only some models are suitable for some jobs, and they have distinctive differences in their pricing.

 Some consider the chop saws to be a variation of miter saws.
-However, chop saws don’t have the ability to cut at an angle other than 90 degrees.
+However, chop saws can’t cut at an angle other than 90 degrees.
 In short, they don’t have the “mitering” ability.

 Commonly, you can find three kinds of miter saws –

 - Standard Miter Saws